 Garin and Dry Creek Regional Parks

-Garin and Dry Creek Regional Parks are two adjoining parks located in the hills above Hayward.
-This park boasts quintessential East Bay hills: green and grassy in the winter, and golden-brown in the summer.
-Elevations in the park range from a few hundred feet up to the high point at 1133 feet.
-From the high point in the park (along High Ridge Loop Trail) there are nice views of the San Francisco Bay and surrounding cities.
-Most of the trails in the park are fire roads, with the exception of the Zeile Creek Trail and Garin Woods Trail at the northern end of Garin.
+The parks feature quintessential East Bay hills: green and grassy in the winter, and golden-brown in the summer.
+Elevations in the park range from a few hundred feet near the entrance to just over 1100'.
+From the high point along High Ridge Loop Trail there are nice views of the San Francisco Bay and surrounding cities.
+Most of the trails in the park are fire roads, with the exception of the Zeile Creek Trail and Garin Woods Trail at the northern end of Garin Regional Park.

 The Dirt: